 After you set up your domain name, test it and then roll it out to your users.

-Before deploying your domain to your users, you can log in to test your domain.
-Testing gives you the chance to explore your domain name and helps you verify addresses for important pages that your users will need to use after your domain rolls out.
+Testing gives you the chance to explore your domain name.
+It also helps you verify addresses for pages before rolling out your domain to your users.

-1. Test your domain login.
-From Setup, enter My Domain in the Quick Find box, then select My Domain, then click Click here to login.
-Or, click the URL in the email to log in to Salesforce using your new domain name.
+- (1) Important: After you deploy your domain, it's activated immediately and requests with the original URL are redirected to your new domain.
+Only Salesforce Customer Support can disable or change your domain name after it's deployed. - 1.
+Test your domain login.
+From Setup, enter My Domain in the Quick Find box, then select My Domain, then Click here to login.
+Or, log out of your DE org and log in to Salesforce using your custom domain name.
+You can click the login link in the activation email you received.
 You can customize your domain login page and add authentication services (like social sign-on) before you deploy the domain to your users.
-You can also test domains in sandbox environments.
-However, before deploying your domain, you can't set a login policy, such as preventing users from logging in at login.salesforce.com.

-- 2. Test the new domain name by clicking tabs and links.
-All pages show your new domain name.
+You can also test the domain in a sandbox environment. - 2.
+Test the new domain name by clicking tabs and links.
+All pages now show your new domain name

 If you've customized your Salesforce UI with features such as custom buttons or Visualforce pages, make sure that you test custom elements thoroughly before deploying your domain name.
+Look for hard-coded references and instance-based URLs in your customizations.
+Use your custom domain URLs instead.

-Your customizations should not use instance-based URLs. - 3.
-To roll out the new domain name to your organization, from Setup, enter My Domain in the Quick Find box, then select My Domain and then click Deploy to Users.
+3. To roll out the new domain name to your organization, from Setup, enter My Domain in the Quick Find box, then select My Domain and then click Deploy to Users and OK.

 When you deploy your domain, it's activated immediately, and all users are redirected to pages with new domain addresses.
 You can now set login policies in the Domain Settings section that appears after you deploy your domain.
+For example, you can prevent users from logging in from login.salesforce.com.